 Will I Need Specialist Insurance?

 Your existing home insurance policy may not cover works undertaken as part of a major home improvement project, such as removing internal walls.
+Check before work begins to ensure you are covered.

 Homebuilding & Renovating has partnered with leading insurance specialist Self Build Zone to provide bespoke solutions at market-leading rates.